DaveBackus/Data_Bootcamp/README.md

 The webinar gives you access to a live stream and the ability to ask questions.
 We think we'll also have a recording we can offer to people who want to view it later, but we're not sure yet -- we're new to the technology.
 We'll post more information about that here when we have it.

 **Questions.** If you have questions about the course, please contact Dave Backus (db3@nyu.edu).
 If you have questions during the course, please post them on our
 [discussion board](https://groups.google.com/forum/#!forum/nyu_data_bootcamp), a Google Group devoted to this purpose.
 (Follow the directions to join if you haven't already.)
+Updates will be posted there.

 Another product of the #nyuecon Python factory @ NYU Stern.